Blue Line Extension Light Rail Transit project

 Route details

-At Target Field Station, the Blue Line connects to three lines in Downtown Minneapolis:
+The Blue Line connects to three lines in Downtown Minneapolis.
+This connection is at the Target Field Station:

 City involvement